CityWebConsultants/Iris/readme.md

 The desired name of the group being created
 * members (string) (may be appended more than once)
 The desired set of members, as userids, to be added to the group
+* is121 (optional; only value is 'true')
+Whether this group is a one-to-one conversation.

 **Returns:**